bl9kes/csc375-a3/Future Directions: AI-Driven Cognitive Tools for Enhancing Attention Span.md

 Allows personalized user experience with adjustments to line, word and character spacing to their personal liking.
 Supports custom font size and weight.

-### How it works
-The system

-- **Text Summarization:** The T5 model converts lengthy text into concise, context-aware summaries, helping readers maintain engagement without cognitive overload.
-- **Bionic Reading Integration:** The tool uses partial word bolding to guide eye movement and highlight key information, reducing mental fatigue.
-- **Personalization:** Adjustable line, word, and character spacing enable each user to fine-tune visual presentation for comfort and sustained focus.
-- **Accessibility:** Developed for web deployment, it supports real-world use across educational and professional contexts.

 ### Results and Significance
-Testing with university students showed measurable improvements in **reading speed and comprehension**, especially among those with ADHD and short attention spans.
-By combining **natural language processing (NLP)** and **user interface design**, this project demonstrates that **attention enhancement can occur through intelligent presentation**, not just behavioral conditioning or pharmacological means.
-It suggests a scalable, software-based approach for promoting focus in digital learning environments.
+The system displayed improved reading speed and comprehension in test users, especially among those with ADHD and attention span concerns.
+The users also reported that they experience enhanced readability due to the customizable options.
+By combining natural language processing and user interface design, the project effectively demonstrated cognitive augmentation with enhanced attention.
+The findings are significant as they suggest that a scalable, software-based approach for promoting focus in a digital environment is more than possible.

 ---